 Patients with RMSF often seek medical attention before onset of the rash, which is seen 2 to 4 days after initial fever.
 Initially, the rash is maculopapular.
 It typically begins on the hands, feet, wrists, and ankles (and may involve palms or soles).
 The rash spreads centripetally up the trunk, usually sparing the face.
 Infection can also result in a pulmonary capillary vasculitis and associated bronchiolitis; secondary bacterial pneumonia is common.

 Diagnosis and Differential

 The diagnosis is largely clinical, with confirmation coming after treatment is initiated.
-In the absence of an alternative explanation, a febrile patient with a headache who was exposed to known tick habitat with ...
+In the absence of an alternative explanation, a febrile patient with a headache who was exposed to known tick ...